collins-hue/chatbot_django/README.md

 # chatbot_django
 This is an ongoing django chatbot,.
 # Step 1: Fine-Tuning the Model
 If you want your chatbot to be more specific to your domain, you might consider fine-tuning a pre-trained model on your custom dataset.
 This involves more advanced machine learning techniques and is beyond the scope of this basic guide.
-However, here are the general steps:

 Prepare Your Dataset: Collect and preprocess the conversational data relevant to your domain.